javaFunAgain/ratpong/README.md

   of JOOQ creator:
   (Get Back in Control of Your SQL)[https://www.youtube.com/watch?v=7bqmj-3DODE]

+My personal opinion is simple :
+ - either you need to use full SQL power - then you should prefer JOOQ over JPA for you have a better control,
+ - or you just do not care about SQL and need only a persistence, for which case best solution is something like Airomem.

+ No place for JPA/Hibernate :cry:

  ## Testing

 Testing Ratpack contrary to lot of container is just awesome.
 Imagine that you test your HTTP web services just with HTTP.